SEO stands for “search engine optimisation”.

 SEO for bloggers doesn’t have to be complicated, this is why we have a masterclass on optimising your blog.

 If you’re taking the time to write content, you obviously want to be found.
 So besides the people who regularly subscribe to you and find you through social media, a great way to get people to read your blog is for them to find you through search engines – which is why “What is SEO?” matters so much.

 Mobile over non-mobile

-This means 2019 will be the year of mobile.
-2018 is the time to head to Google’s mobile-friendly testing tool to make sure your site is ticking all the boxes for mobile users.
+This is the time to head to Google’s mobile-friendly testing tool to make sure your site is ticking all the boxes for mobile users.

 Keyword research forms your base for SEO

 Even though individual keywords themselves are no longer enough to form the foundation of your content, everything begins with good keyword research.

 Structure your content appropriately.

 Headers, paragraphs, lists, and tables all provide structure to content so that search engines understand your topic targeting.
 For example, adding your keywords to headings helps your post in the rankings.